 Published December 12, 2012 By the Foundation

-December is a busy month for the Dr. Susan Love Foundation for Breast Cancer Research and the Army of Women!
+December is a busy month for the Dr. Susan Love Foundation for Breast Cancer Research and the Love Research Army!
 Our annual year-end giving campaign is underway and our gratitude goes out to all of you who are investing your dollars in our mission to research the causes of breast cancer and end it for good.
 We are deeply appreciative of donations of any size.
 It is easy to donate securely online and you can give a gift in honor or in memory of a loved one – an especially thoughtful gesture during the holiday season.

 But fundraising isn’t the only thing keeping us busy.
 After months of preparation, we have launched the Bacterial and Viral Diversity Study!
 This project is an exciting collaboration coming out of the Dr. Susan Love Foundation for Breast Cancer Research, led by Principal Investigator, Delphine Lee, M.D., Ph.D. of the John Wayne Cancer Institute and Co-Principal Investigator, our very own, Dr. Susan Love.